haxiomic/dts2hx/README.md

     - [ ] Support enum subsets; example from ts compiler: `type ModifierSyntaxKindEnum = Modifiers['kind']`;
     - [ ] Maybe function argument unions could be improved by overloads?
     - [ ] Abstracts to implement Tuples (named fields for array indexes)
-    - [ ] Generate externs for built-in types that aren't in the haxe standard library yet
     - [ ] Extract hints from JSDoc like @nosideeffects -> @:pure (See also https://github.com/google/closure-compiler/wiki/Annotating-JavaScript-for-the-Closure-Compiler)
     - [ ] Use abstracts to support interfaces and structures with index signatures _and_ fields
 - [ ] :star2: **1.0 Release**